vivaria/edisonrul.ing/docs/source/cards/c/call-of-the-reaper.md

 ### Card Rulings

-●You can't activate this card during the Damage Step.
+*   You can't activate this card during the Damage Step.
 It targets either “Supay” or “Fire Ant Ascator.”